-One of the ovals in this design is a mid-century glass picture stone featuring a mid-nineteenth century woman in Limoges style.
-This style originated in the eighteenth century and is commonly associated with the production of ornately painted, high-quality china that was most often produced near the city of Limoges in France.
+One of the ovals in this design is a mid-century glass picture stone featuring a 19th woman in Limoges style.
+This style originated in the 18th century and is commonly associated with the production of ornately painted, high-quality china produced near the city of Limoges in France.

 This necklace features a sliding clasp that enables you to adjust its length to suit any neckline.
 You can wear it as a choker, as a long pendant, or anywhere in between.

 - Vintage Limoges-style glass picture stone made circa the 1950s or 1960s in Western Germany

 - Mid-century Czech lampworked and hand-pressed green opal glass